YannickSpoerl/blog/blog/_posts/2020-02-19-pgp-public-key.md

 Feel free to encrype a message and send it to me!

-My Public-Key as a file: [yannickspoerl.asc](/assets/yannickspoerl.asc)

-or as plain text:
+My Public-Key as plain text:

 ```sh
 ----BEGIN PGP PUBLIC KEY BLOCK-----